Find a Home

 - This includes temporarily staying at a friend or family member’s house, staying at a shelter, couch-surfing, about to exit/already exited foster care, squatting, staying in your car, etc.

-- Understand that this program is only short-term shelter (3-12 months) and you must be continuously working towards achieving your goals related to independent living during your stay at the host home.
+- Understand that this program is only short-term shelter (1-12 months, but typically 3-6 months) and you must be continuously working towards achieving your goals related to independent living during your stay at the host home.

 - Agree to regularly meet with your assigned case-manager and attend a monthly Host Youth Support Group Meeting.